Masoala National Park

 Masoala National Park, in northeast Madagascar, is the largest of the island's protected areas.
-Most of the park is situated in Sava Region and a part in Analanjirofo.
+Most of the park is situated in Sava Region and a part in Ambatosoa.
 Created in 1997, the park protects 2,300 square kilometres of rainforest and 100 square kilometres of marine parks.
 The Masoala Peninsula is exceptionally diverse due to its large size, and variety of habitats.
 Altogether, the park protects tropical rainforest, coastal forest, flooded forest, marsh, and mangrove.
 Three marine parks protect coral reefs and a dazzling array of marine life.

 Climate

 This is an exceptionally wet area of Madagascar.
 The driest part of the year is from September to December.
 As the park is accessible only by a three-hour boat journey, the cyclone season (January to March) is best avoided.

 Flora and fauna

 There are ten lemur species, including the red ruffed lemur, which is native to the peninsula.
 The island reserve of Nosy Mangabe is one of the best sites in Madagascar to try to glimpse the elusive nocturnal aye-aye.

 Masoala harbors many other species, such as the Madagascar day gecko, leaf-tailed gecko, chameleons of all sizes, spectacular birds such as the helmet vanga, and rare species such as the red owl and tomato frog.
 Masoala is also home to the day-flying sunset moth, Chrysiridia rhipheus.
 The Madagascar serpent-eagle was recently rediscovered here, and exists in healthy populations only in this part of northeast Madagascar.

 The tree Ephippiandra masoalensis is endemic to the park.

 Three marine parks are included in the Masoala National Park: Tampolo in the West, Ambodilaitry in the South, and Ifaho in the East.
 These are among the most diverse marine environments in Madagascar and are superb destinations for kayaking and snorkeling.

 Each year from July to early September, hundreds of humpback whales visit the Antongil Bay during their long migration.
 The warm protected waters of the bay provide an ideal breeding and calving ground for these marine mammals.